ArjunHollaM/Shopping-List/README.md

 ## How to use ?

 * Type in an item you want to buy and press enter or click on 'Add Item' to add the item to the list.
 * Click on 'Done!' when an item is bought.
+You can click on it again to mark it as undone.
-* Click on 'Delete' if an item is not required
+* Click on 'Delete' if an item is not required.
 That is it.
 Have fun!